MonishaCelestina/Assignment2/README.md

 - For Contact page, fill up the form with name, email, phone number and a message.
 - Click on submit after filling up the form.
 - After submitting, an acknowledgement message, "Your form has been submitted!" will appear, indicating that the form has been submitted
-- There's an 'ok' button in the box where the acknowledgement message appear and after clicking on that, the contact form will be renewed.
+- There's an 'ok' button in the box where the acknowledgement message appear and after clicking on that, the page, refreshes and the contact form will be renewed.
 -
 -